mathtechorg/mathtechorg.github.io/_pages/workshops.md

 **Monday May 19 - Thursday May 22, 2025**.
 Virtual.

 Join the MathTech.org team for a free virtual workshop on using PreTeXt for creating accessible course materials.
 We will meet on zoom for 2 hours each day for a mix of tutorials and "office-hours" to help you get started writing accessible handouts, lecture notes, and more.
+Limited participation stipends are available.

 More information, including how to register, is available on the [workshop page](/workshops/mathtech2025.html).